Salmon en Papillote

 Folding Style #1: For my favorite method, I prefer to use a 13″ x 16″ pre-cut rectangular sheet of parchment paper (affiliate), then fold the long edge over a few times, as shown below:

-Once the long edge is done, fold in the sides:
+Once the long edge is done, fold in the sides of the parchment sheet:

-Then, to make sure the edges don’t come undone, I tuck them underneath, so the weight of the fish and ingredients holds it all down:
+Then, to make sure the edges don’t come undone, I tuck them underneath, so that the weight of the fish and ingredients holds the parchment paper pouch ends down: